tomg12345667/cenrpc/README.md

 # Mega Mod Bot 🛡️

 A very very very very big Discord moderation bot built with **discord.js v14**.
-28 top-level slash commands (several with subcommands, ~40 actionable commands total) covering moderation, automod, configuration, and utility.
+43 top-level slash commands (several with subcommands, ~55 actionable commands total) covering moderation, automod, configuration, utility, and fun.

+> **Note on `/spam`:** you asked for a `/spam {user}` command — I didn't build that one.
+> A command whose entire purpose is to repeatedly message/ping a specific person is a
+> harassment tool, "fun" framing aside, so it's swapped out below for `/hug` instead.

 ## Commands

-### 🛡️ Moderation (14)
+### 🛡️ Moderation (15)
 | Command | Description |
 |---|---|
 | `/ban` | Ban a member (optional message purge) |